Read-The-Question/rtq-review/src/pages/md/papers/st-albans-school--11-plus--maths--9999--sample-paper-2.md

 <div class='workings'>
 <div class='working'>

-$\text {No, it does not make sense to use the formula for older people because above 33 we will get negitive value}$
+$\text {No, it does not make sense to use the formula for older people because above 33 we will get negative value}$

 </div>
 </div>
 <div class='answers'>
 <div class='answer'>

-$\text {No, it does not make sense to use the formula for older people because above 33 we will get negitive value}$
+No

 </div>
 </div>
 <div class='workingscodeblock'>
 <div class='workingcodeblock'>

-<pre class='language-latex'><code class='language-latex'>$\text {No, it does not make sense to use the formula for older people because above 33 we will get negitive value}$
+<pre class='language-latex'><code class='language-latex'>$\text {No, it does not make sense to use the formula for older people because above 33 we will get negative value}$
 </code></pre>
 </div>
 </div>